• Skip to primary navigation

 • 2 cups vegetables and/or meat (combined total volume)

-• 1 cup grated cheese
+• 1 cup cheese (grated)

-This makes a frittata full of vegetables and/or meat, plenty of cheese and a moderately creamy consistency.
+This recipe makes a frittata full of vegetables and/or meat, plenty of cheese and a moderately creamy consistency.

 The importance of the ratio is to ensure the frittata has a pleasing consistency but also stays together.
 Too much liquid and the eggs won’t solidify.